abik11/tips-tricks/Cordova.md

 ```
 If you see such error it means that **Android Support Repository** is not installed in the correct version.
 You have to go to '/android-sdk/SDK Manager.exe' and update it through this tool.
 Go to ->Extras ->Android Support Repository and update to version 47.

+### CordovaError: Current working directory is not a Cordova-based project.
+If you see this error while trying to install new Cordova plugin or building the project - check if your structure has **www** directory, if not, then add this directory or if you use Webpack, configure it to create it for you.

+### Cordova-build error : Please install Android target: "android-23"
+You can see something like that if you have omitted some API Level while updating Android SDK to higher API Level, for example from 21 to 25.

+### Error : BLD00401 : Could not find module '...\node_modules\vs-tac\app.js'...
+*I have bad feelings about this...*<br />
+If you see the above error, you are lost.
+Create completely new Cordova solution and copy your source files to this solution.
+That's the best thing you can do.

 ### Pin the app
 Since Android version 5.0 there is a functionality that you can pin and lock the app so the user will not be able to close it and run other apps.
 Go to: ->Settings ->General ->Security ->Advanced ->Screen pinning, or: ->Settings ->Lock screen and security ->Other security settings ->Screen pinning.<br />
 In polish it is: ->Ustawienia ->Ogólne ->Bezpieczeństwo ->Zaawansowane ->Przypnij okno, or: ->Ustawienia ->Ekran blokady i bezpieczeństwo ->Inne ustawienia bezpieczeństwa ->Przypnij okno.<br />